Arts & Music

-Next, take a drive to Ruby Moon Winery.
+Next, take a drive to Boucherie Winery.
 The winery offers dry and sweet wines made from estate grown grapes and other locally grown fruits.
 Tour the winery, stroll through the vineyard, and enjoy a glass of wine and the delicious selection of Kentucky-made gourmet cheeses.

 If you have more than one day, we’d also recommend traveling to Amish Country to enjoy the food, shopping, and history.

 Check in to your hotel room, unwind, and prepare for an evening dinner or banquet with your group at one of our local restaurants or banquet halls.

 Visit Audubon State Park for a morning hike on one of the park trails, followed by a visit to the park museum and gift shop.